Thermal efficiency: Other inefficiencies

 One should not confuse thermal efficiency with other efficiencies that are used when discussing engines.
-The above efficiency formulas are based on simple idealized mathematical models of engines, with no friction and working fluids that obey simple thermodynamic rules called the ideal gas law.
+The above efficiency formulas are based on simple idealized mathematical models of engines, with no friction and working fluids that obey simplified thermodynamic models.
 Real engines have many departures from ideal behavior that waste energy, reducing actual efficiencies below the theoretical values given above.
 Examples are: